Our Services

 Helpful Resources

-Botulism is a rare but life threatening cause of sudden muscle weakness that often starts with blurred or double vision, drooping eyelids, and trouble swallowing or breathing, typically descending from face to body and requiring urgent emergency care.
+Botulism is a rare but life-threatening illness that causes sudden muscle weakness, typically starting with blurred or double vision, drooping eyelids, and difficulty swallowing or breathing.
+Symptoms usually descend from the face down through the body and require urgent emergency care.

 This guide explains what botulism is, how it causes muscle failure, what symptoms to watch for, and what to do next — using clear, practical language based on trusted medical sources.